kevinmcaleer/kevsrobots.com/source/learn_ros/02_pi_setup.md

 ![Screenshot of the imager tool - choose os page](assets/rpi_imager02.png){:class="img-fluid w-50 shadow-lg"}

-* **Advanced Options** - Click the Cog icon (the `Advanced` button) and complete the details; add your Wifi SSID and password, and set a default username and password, and ensure that the `enable SSH` option is selcted; this will enable you to remotely connect to the Raspberry Pi.
+* **Advanced Options** - Click the Cog icon (the `Advanced` button) and complete the details; add your Wi-Fi SSID and password, and set a default username and password, and ensure that the `enable SSH` option is selcted; this will enable you to remotely connect to the Raspberry Pi.

 ![Screenshot of the imager tool - choose os page](assets/rpi_imager04.png){:class="img-fluid w-50 shadow-lg"}